-Custom fields can be associated with one another, and set to be enabled only when a particular option/value from a custom field is selected.
+Custom fields can be associated with one another and set to be enabled only when a particular option/value from a custom field is selected.

-Step 2: Creating dependent child custom fields
+Creating first dependent child custom fields

-Step 3: Creating a second level child custom field
+Creating a second level child custom field

 Now that you've got your first level of child custom fields set up, you may further classify into additional fields.